Magik11/poracleWiki/configuration/discord.md

 # Channel auto creation

 The `!autocreate` command can create a category and channels for your new area automatically.
 Create a file channelTemplate.json in your config directory (example in defaults) with a definition.
 Configurable fields can be use starting with {0} which can be used for whatever you want - area, language, etc.
-Poracle can register the channels (or leave as text only), or create a webhook and set that up.
+Poracle can register the channels (or leave as text/voice only), or create a webhook and set that up.
 It can also create or search and use roles by name to make your category and/or channels private, or public with special role priveldges.
 Poracle needs to know the guild to work on; so if you execute it in a channel it can work this out or specify with the guild.

 Example commands: